Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/revoking-document.md

 ### Revoking a document

-Refer to [this readme](https://github.com/Open-Attestation/ocsp-responder/blob/main/README.md) to learn how to add a document to the OA OCSP Responder.
+To learn about a reference implementation to revoke a document using the OCSP responder, see [this readme](https://github.com/Open-Attestation/ocsp-responder/blob/main/README.md).

+>**Note:** Other implementations will also be recognized by verifiers, as long as they adhere to the request/response format required by the OA framework.